Clinical Psychology Graduate Program Overview

 Consult the Course Catalog for specific requirements.

 Our APA accredited Clinical Psychology doctoral program is also identified as New York State licensure-qualifying.
 This ensures that the education of program graduates will be accepted for licensure immediately in New York.
-The core courses that our doctoral students must complete are those require by New York State for licensure.
+The core courses that our doctoral students must complete are those required by New York State for licensure.

 The Clinical faculty considers the mentoring of graduate students to be an integral part of our professional endeavors.
 Graduate students are carefully selected from a pool of applicants and work closely with a major advisor in a research apprentice training model.
 Although admissions decisions are made by the faculty as a committee, major advisors and students are matched based on shared research interests at the time an offer of admission is made.
 The following is intended to provide a quick reference for potential applicants.
 Please see the rest of this page for more detailed information about the doctoral program in Clinical Psychology at Syracuse University.